 A core tenant of Navigating Cancer is to dramatically improve the lives of cancer patients.
 We believe PCM is a fundamental tool in achieving this goal.
 Navigating Cancer is continuously innovating to enable triage and care management functionality in our full suite of integrated, digital oncology solutions.
 Using Navigating Cancer’s platform, oncology clinics can leverage our PCM-based workflows, which is integrated with our triage system, enabling clinical staff and clinicians to provide meaningful care management services.

 Navigating Cancer continues to engage in advocacy with CMS and industry groups to inform future, value-based care models as the payment care model landscape continues to evolve.
-Navigating Cancer focuses on providing clinics with insight into optimizing value-based care savings, strategies around efficient and quality care management, and other targeted measures to drive quality care and reimbursement for the practices.
+Navigating Cancer focuses on providing clinics with insight into optimizing value-based care savings, efficient and quality care management strategies, and other targeted measures to drive quality care and reimbursement for the practices.
 This is one of many reasons why Navigating Cancer’s solutions continue to be widely adopted as the industry standard in oncology.

 Want to learn more?
 Let’s Chat.

 1 CPT 2022 Professional Edition.
 American Medical Association, 2021.